Nutrinza Limited Terms of Trade

 6.2 Seller’s remedies

-(c) invoice the Buyer for all monies payable by the Buyer to the Seller under the Sale Contract whether due for payment or not (including all ancillary costs including storage costs); and/or
+b) invoice the Buyer for all monies payable by the Buyer to the Seller under the Sales Contract, whether due for payment or not (including all ancillary costs, including storage costs); and/or

-(e) sue the Buyer for specific performance of the Sale Contract.
+d) sue the Buyer for specific performance of the Sales Contract.

 6.3 Rights reserved